flatcar-archive/flatcar-docs/os/booting-on-vmware.md

 ### Defining the Ignition config or coreos-cloudinit Cloud-Config in Guestinfo

-If either the `guestinfo.coreos.config.data` or the `guestinfo.coreos.config.url` userdata property contains an Ignition config, Ignition will apply the referenced config on first boot during the initramfs phase.
+If either the `guestinfo.ignition.config.data` or the `guestinfo.ignition.config.url` userdata property contains an Ignition config, Ignition will apply the referenced config on first boot during the initramfs phase.
 If it contains a Cloud-Config or script, Ignition will enable a service for coreos-cloudinit that will run on every boot and apply the config.

-The userdata is prepared for the guestinfo facility in one of two encoding types, specified in the `guestinfo.coreos.config.data.encoding` variable:
+The userdata is prepared for the guestinfo facility in one of two encoding types, specified in the `guestinfo.ignition.config.data.encoding` variable:

 |    Encoding    |                        Command                        |
 |:---------------|:------------------------------------------------------|